Pjsrcool/SCG-Research/Notes/Projects/react-vite-realworld-example-app.md

 2. Run `serve -s dist`

 **Notes**
 - I need to figure out how to expost IP address when running `npm run serve`.
 When I try adding `--host`, the server fails to launch.
+Otherwise, `serve -s dist` is a good temporary workaround.